w3f/Grants-Program/applications/Security_Marketplace.md

 to where we stand currently has blessed our organization not only with rewards but also with an abundance of experience.
 Our Smart contract Auditing team is led by some of the most experienced and competitive developers of the organization as well as the ecosystem.
-The team is well-experienced in both the development side as well as the debugging side of an SDLC and has an eye for the bugs as well as respect for standards which, we believe, makes us a perfect fit to be the practicioner of this RFP.
+The team is well-experienced in both the development side as well as the debugging side of an SDLC and has an eye for the bugs as well as respect for standards which, we believe, makes us a perfect fit to be the practitioner of this RFP.

 Here are some of the feats, achievements our organisation boasts of:

-1) Developed validator and nominator apps for substrate based blockchains .
+1) Developed validator and nominator apps for substrate-based blockchains.
 2) Customised default reward mechanism in the staking pal of the substrate chain by integrating the sustainability and reliability score of the validators in the current reward system.
-4) Integrated EVM and WASM based virtual machines natively in the substrate chain so the chain could support both EVM(Metamask, Remix, Web3.js, etc) and WASM(WebAssembly target, INK framework, etc) tooling.
+4) Integrated EVM and WASM-based virtual machines natively in the substrate chain so the chain could support both EVM(Metamask, Remix, Web3.js, etc) and WASM(WebAssembly target, INK framework, etc) tooling.
 5) Replicated whole polkadot ecosystem(Relay chain, Parachains, XCM), Where parachains are use case specific chains and communicate through XCM protocol with each other.
 6) Developed several NFT Marketplace contracts both decentralized and hybrid across various blockchains such as [Hungama](https://heftyverse.xyz/), [SkodaVerse](https://www.skoda-auto.com/world/skodaverse), [Fanverse](https://www.fan-verse.io/) just to name a few.
 7) Developed many DeFi projects across multiple blockchains such as [Shido, Staking](https://dex.shido.io/staking-page), [Shido, Perpetuals](https://perp.shido.io/), [YSL](https://ysl.io/), [Lithium](https://lithium.ventures/) and many more.
-8) We have also developed Asset Tokenization solution based on ERC3643 on EVM, Aptos & Provenance chain for some of the reknowned Financial Institutions.
+8) We have also developed an Asset Tokenization solution based on ERC3643 on EVM, Aptos & Provenance chain for some of the renowned Financial Institutions.
 The
-   asset classes tokenized are Real Estate, Securities, Private Equity, Commodities such as Gold.
+   asset classes tokenized are Real Estate, Securities, Private Equity, and commodities such as Gold.
 Can't share the platform details, as we are under strict NDA.
 9) We are also developing some in-house Web3 solutions such as Relayer Hub for meta-transactions, Decentralized Token Bridge, a multi-sig solution like Gnosis-safe
-   and we are actively researching and developing in areas such as Multi Party Computation (MPC), Account Abstraction (AA, ERC4337), zk proofs and many more.
+   and we are actively researching and developing in areas such as multi-party Computation (MPC), Account Abstraction (AA, ERC4337), zk proofs and many more.

 - Our team has also been proactively participating in the Substrate Stack exchange and we ask/answer question related to ink!, Substrate, parachain.
 We rank in the top 6% people in the Substrate Stack Exchange.